gardener/network-problem-detector/README.md

 1. `checkTCPPort [--period <duration>] [--scale-period] [--endpoints <host1:ip1:port1>,<host2:ip2:port2>,...] [--endpoints-of-pod-ds] [--node-port <port>] [--endpoint-internal-kube-apiserver] [--endpoint-external-kube-apiserver]`

    Tries to open a connection to the given `IP:port`.
-There are multipe variants:
+There are multiple variants:
    - using an explicit list of endpoints with `--endpoints`
    - using the known pod endpoints of the pod network daemon set
    - using a node port on all known nodes